This season’s evening talks began on September 20th 2017.

 Our annual exhibition on 14th and 15th October in High Chapel from 2pm to 5pm each day featured some of the old maps of the Parish and sales prospectuses which we hold, including a bound copy of the first Ordnance Survey maps of the Parish dating from 1859, donated to the History Group earlier this year.
 More of our photographic archive relating to Parish gardens past and present, and more of the history of Ravenstonedale School – photos and yearbooks from around 2000-2001 – were on show too, as well as the story of how the Parish Millennium Map was created.

 Our annual Ravenstonedale Parish History Group newsletter was published in early September and emailed to all members.
 Members who do not have access to email receive a copy in the post.
-Please note that the venue for the evening talk on 17th January 2018 will now be Newbiggin Village Hall and the talk on 21st March 2018 will now be in High Chapel.
-This is a change from the venues shown in the newsletter.
+Please note that the venue for Les Neal’s talk on 21st March 2018 will now be in High Chapel.
+This is a change from the venue shown in the newsletter.